mback2k/swampdragon-live/README.md

 [SwampDragon-live](https://github.com/mback2k/swampdragon-live) is an
-extension to [Django](https://www.djangoproject.com/) and [SwampDragon](http://swampdragon.net/) with SwampDragon-auth and Celery which adds support for live updating Django template snippets on model changes.
+extension to [Django](https://www.djangoproject.com/) and [SwampDragon](http://swampdragon.net/) with SwampDragon-auth and django-redis which adds support for live updating Django template snippets on model changes.

 Installation